 When it comes to horror, storytelling is key.
 It starts when we try to spook our friends at sleepovers or around a campfire and continues into our love of the genre in media.
-It’s because of this that anthology horror, films or televisions shows made up of self-contained vignettes in the case of the former and episodes or seasons in the case of the latter, are the most quintessential part of the genre.
+It’s because of this that anthology horror, films, or television shows made up of self-contained vignettes in the case of the former and episodes or seasons in the case of the latter, are the most quintessential part of the genre.
+This includes The Mortuary Collection.

 At Fantastic Fest 2019 I got the opportunity to see The Mortuary Collection, an anthology film by director Ryan Spindell that gave me the same feelings I got when I saw Michael Dougherty‘s Trick ‘r Treat for the first time.
 Set in a funeral home the film follows a young girl as she requests to be trained as an assistant to the home’s mortician Montgomery Dark, played by the iconic Clancy Brown.
 As he shows her around he recounts 4 tales of terrifying and unique deaths in an attempt to shock her, but not all is what it seems.